 We have elected to present accrued interest receivable separately from available for sale securities on our consolidated balance sheets.
-Accrued interest receivable was \$14.1 million and \$11.9 million as of December 31, 2022 and 2021, respectively, and is included in "Accrued Investment Income."
+Accrued interest receivable was \$19.8 million and \$14.1 million as of December 31, 2023 and 2022, respectively, and is included in "Accrued Investment Income."
 We have elected not to measure an allowance for credit losses for accrued interest receivable on available for sale securities.
 Accrued interest for available for sale securities is written off against interest income when the receivable has aged 90 days past due.
-We did not write off any accrued interest receivable during the years ended December 31, 2022, 2021 or 2020.
+We did not write off any accrued interest receivable during the years ended December 31, 2023, 2022 or 2021.

-We consider items such as commercial paper with original maturities of 90 days or less to be short-term investments.
+We consider items such as U.S. Treasury Bills and commercial paper with original maturities of 12 months or less to be short-term investments.